ShihaburR/PartsPicker/README.txt

-To enter the profile page and buildPC page

 HTML: All files in src -> main -> resources -> templates
 CSS: Files in src -> main -> resources -> static -> css
 JavaScript: Files in src -> main -> resources -> static -> js